Magazine

 Types of Alternative Investments

-Although alternative investments share these characteristics, they belong to a diverse asset class.
+Although alternative investments share these characteristics, they belong to a diverse asset c ass.
 Each has its unique terminology and protocols.
 Here is a list of nine types of alternative investments.

 Art and collectibles can give investors a way to match their hobbies or recreational interests with their investment activities.
 Some of the categories for these assets include sports memorabilia, art, rare coins, or other collectibles as an alternative investment [2].
 Primarily, investors assess the worth of a piece of art or a collectible by its historical value and relation to a famous person or event.

-3. Private Equity / Venture Capital as an Alternatives.
+3. Private Equity / Venture Capital as an Alternative

 It’s easy to mistake private equity as a traditional investment because investors acquire partial company ownership by buying its stock.
-However, private equity investors purchase stock in companies not listed on public exchanges, such as the Standard and Poor (S&P) 500.
+However, private equity investors purchase stock in companies not listed on public exchanges, such as the Standard and Poor's or S&P 500.
 Therefore, the private companies they invest in are not SEC-regulated, and they have the other characteristics of alt investments, such as illiquidity, low correlation to other assets, etc. The relationship between an investing firm and the company in the investment venture is vital to private equity.
-Since the private equity company typically guides the firms, the company’s leaders must respect the private equity partners’ mentorship capabilities, industry expertise, and judgment of talent.
+Since the private equity company typically guides the firms, the company’s leaders must respect the private equity partners’ mentorship capabilities, industry expertise, and judgment of the loan.
 Several subcategories of private equity include:

 Invest in start-ups and companies in the early stages.